mrc-ide/individual/joss/paper.md

-the R language which provides users with a set of primitive elements for defining epidemiological models without making strong restrictions upon the type of model being simulated (e.g.; compartmental, network, etc), or limiting users to particular mathematical forms for transition probabilities for infection probabilities.
+the R language which provides users with a set of primitive elements for defining epidemiological models without making strong restrictions upon the type of model being simulated (e.g.; compartmental, network, etc), or limiting users to particular mathematical forms for transition probabilities.

 # Design Principles

 The individual package is written in the R language, which is a *lingua franca* in epidemiology.
 The package uses `Rcpp` [@Rcpp] to link to C++ source code, which underlies the data structures exposed to the user.
-The API for individual uses a `R6` [@R6] class-based design at the R level which users call to create, update, and query variables.
+The API for individual uses `R6` [@R6] classes at the R level which users call to create, update, and query variables.

-Because in many epidemiological models the most important individual level state variable can be represented as belonging to mutually exclusive types in a finite set, individual uses a bitset programmed in C++ to store these data.
+Because in many epidemiological models the most important part of an individual's state can be represented as mutually exclusive classes in a finite set, individual uses a bitset programmed in C++ to store these data.
-At the R level users can call various set operations (union, intersection, complement, symmetric difference, set difference) which are implemented as bitwise operations in the C++ source code.
+At the R level users can call various set operations (union, intersection, complement, symmetric difference, set difference) which are implemented as bitwise operations in the C++ source.
 This lets users write clear, highly efficient code for updating their model, fully in R.

-In contrast to other individual based modeling software, where users focus on defining a type to contain each simulated individual's characteristic in the population, in individual users instead define variables, one for each characteristic.
+In contrast to other individual based modeling software, where users focus on defining a type for simulated individuals, in individual users instead define variables, one for each characteristic.
 Individual agents are only defined by their their position in each bitset which defines membership in a variable, or position in a vector of integers or floats